It’s not always apathy.

 The third, and my absolute favorite, is that people who don’t vote shouldn’t complain.
 It pegs the freedom of expression on a single act in the political process.
 Voting is an act of consent, so perhaps it should be the other way round, that those who vote shouldn’t complain.
 Another one that contradicts this one that “nothing will change unless you vote.”

 The irrationality of both is that they assume that the work of a voting citizen (who are in fact a minority) begins and ends with a small tick in a box on a paper.
 It ignores the true duties of a citizen, to love your country and pay your taxes.
-Your rights and freedoms are yours by virtue of birth, and should not be hinged on exclusionary parts of the political process.
+Your rights and freedoms are your’s by virtue of being alive, here, today, and should not be hinged on exclusionary parts of the political process.

 Loving your country means standing up to tyranny, whether you elected it or not.
 It means seeking equality, progress, respect, and everything else you want in a Kenya your kids will thrive in.
 It means monitoring our debt burden, asking questions, and demanding accountability.
 It means demanding an end to state brutality, and that our rights be respected without compromise.
 It means demanding a better now, a better us, a better you.